 You can get specialty mental health services in the county where you live.
-Each county has specialty mental health services for children, youth, adults, and older adults.
-If you feel you need mental health services, contact the Los Angeles County Department of Mental Health's 24/7 access hotline at 1-800-854-7771.
+SBCHB offers specialty mental health services for children, youth, adults, and older adults.
 If you are under 21 years of age, you are eligible for Early and Periodic Screening, Diagnostic and Treatment (EPSDT), which may include additional coverage and benefits.

-The Mental Health Plan (MHP) will determine if you need specialty mental health services.
+Your MHP will determine if you need specialty mental health services.
 If you do need specialty mental health services, the MHP will refer you to a mental health provider.